Screen Sharing in Live Video Activities

 If you wish to view your screen share as other meeting attendees see it, click on the Preview button.
 This will disable the gray overlay, but may result in the unpleasant mirror effect if you are sharing the screen on which the meeting appears.

-Participant's webcam video will remain visible to the Host and backroom observers.
+Participant's webcam video will remain visible to backroom observers, and will still be visible to the Host when viewing the meeting window.
 While screen sharing, the Host or participant can navigate to other windows, browsers, and/or tabs on their device.
 The browser and tab where the meeting is occurring must remain open for the duration of the meeting.

-If you would like to detach the video so that you can display it on top of the screen you are sharing, you can right click on the participant’s video and select Picture-in-Picture.
-This will detach the video so you can keep it on top of all of your other windows.
+If you would like to detach the participant video when conducting an IDI, so that you can display it on top of the screen you are sharing, right-click on the participant’s video and select "Picture-in-Picture."
+This will detach the video, allowing you to keep it on top of all your other windows.
 You can also resize the video if needed by dragging the corner:

 Meeting Recordings with Screen Share